openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 # Administration Console Package

-In openEQUELLA versions prior to 2019.1, the Administration Console was launched from the openEQUELLA Settings page using a mechanism that is planned to be removed in the latest version of Java.
+In openEQUELLA versions prior to 2019.1, the Administration Console was launched from the openEQUELLA Settings page using Java Web Start.
 As time progresses, there are an increasing number of organisations who would prefer not to have Java installed on the client side as part of the Standard Operating Environment (SOE).